 Like most of the United States, the Georgia Lottery was impacted by the Covid-19 pandemic.
-The GLC operated in a remote environment during Fiscal Year 2021.
-We continue to consider Covid-19 health guidelines and economic conditions in our operational and financial decisionmaking process.
+The GLC operated in a hybrid environment during fiscal year 2022.
+We continue to consider Covid-19 health guidelines and economic conditions in our operational and financial decision-making process.

-In March, 2020 the GLC executed a contract amendment with IGT to initiate upgrade of our interactive ("iLottery") platform.
-This upgrade will allow the GLC to integrate and launch Diggi products faster, create a targeted interactive advertising program and permit additional draw games to be added to the channel.
-Interactive channel sales contributed \$305.9 million in 2021.
-Our ability to successfully execute in the interactive space during the pandemic was a major contributing factor to our success in 2021.
+In March, 2020 the GLC executed the Sixth contract amendment with IGT to initiate upgrade of our interactive ("iLottery") platform.
+This upgrade allowed the GLC to integrate and launch Diggi products faster, create a targeted interactive advertising program and permit additional draw games to be added to the channel.
+Interactive channel sales contributed \$445.3 million in 2022, an increase of \$139.4 million, or 45.6% compared the 2021.
+Our ability to successfully execute in the interactive space will continue to be a major contributing factor to our success in 2023.